toralf/tinderbox/README.md

     start_img.sh <image name>

-The wrapper *runme.sh* uses *chr.sh* to handle all chroot related actions and calls the tinderbox script *job.sh* itself.
+The wrapper *chr.sh* handles all chroot related actions and calls the tinderbox script *job.sh* itself.
 The file */tmp/LOCK* is created to avoid 2 parallel starts.
-Without an image name all symlinks in *~/run* are processed.
+Without an argument all symlinks in *~/run* are processed.

 ###stop an image

     stop_img.sh <image name>

 A marker (*/tmp/STOP*) is made in that image.
-The current emerge operation will be finished before *job.sh* exits and */tmp/LOCK* is removed.
+The current task operation will be finished before *job.sh* removes */tmp/LOCK* and exits.

 ###chroot into an image

-    chr.sh <image name>
+    sudo /opt/tb/bin/chr.sh <image name>

 Without any argument an interactive login is made.
-Otherwise the arguments are treated as commands.
-Those will be run and an exit is made.
+Otherwise the arguments are treated as command(s) to be run within that image.

 ###removal of an image
 Just remove the symlink in *~/run* and the log file in *~/logs*.